georust/rinex/rnx2cggtts/README.md

 ## Accurate hardware setup definitions

-In CGGTTS we're talking about 10E-12 residual errors, therefore every fraction of delay counts.
+In CGGTTS we're talking about 0.1 ns errors, therefore every fraction of delay counts.

 The GNSS-RTK solver configuration can take into account two hardware induced source of delay [that are defined right here] and need to be correctly characterized and defined in your RNX2CGGTTS ops.